Adult child maintenance for over 18s

 These organisations may be able to help.
 They don’t give legal advice.

 Department of Human Services (Child Support) administers the child support scheme to ensure parents contribute to the costs of raising children after separation.
 Gives help and support to parents, including calculating, collecting and transferring child support payments.

-Federal Circuit Court makes decisions about issues including child support matters.
+Federal Circuit and Family Court of Australia makes decisions about issues including child support matters.